openshift-instruqt/instruqt/README.md

 # OpenShift Labs on Instruqt

 Welcome to the OpenShift Labs on Instruqt repositories.
-This repo is the source code of labs you find at https://developers.redhat.com/learn
+This repo contains the source code of our self-paced labs you can access at https://developers.redhat.com/learn

+To learn more about Instruqt for OpenShift Labs, check out our internal presentation [here](https://docs.google.com/presentation/d/1J-QQoiRbrkLzrbuvAZeISBuSmgS2_mIHD9XdbMumuTo/edit?usp=sharing).

+## Instruqt

-Please refer to the [Instruqt Documentation](https://docs.instruqt.com/) to understand how it works.
+This repository contains images and tracks for the [Instruqt](https://instruqt.com) platform.
+Red Hat is using Instruqt for in-browser demonstrations of OpenShift labs, as well as the Ansible Automation Platform and RHEL.
+Please refer to the [Instruqt Documentation](https://docs.instruqt.com) to understand how it works.

-## Instruqt CLI
+### Using Instruqt

-The first thing to do is to download the [Instruqt CLI](https://docs.instruqt.com/reference/software-development-kit-sdk)
+The first thing to do is to download the [Instruqt CLI](https://docs.instruqt.com/reference/software-development-kit-sdk), which allows you to create new tracks, push tracks, and more.
+This [how-to](https://docs.instruqt.com/how-to-guides/build-tracks) guide on building tracks provides a great reference in pair with our  internal presentation for OpenShift-specific labs.

-## Login
+### Login to Instruqt

 If don't have an account on Instruqt, create a new account: https://play.instruqt.com/login